 The only two starting pitchers to win championships with three different teams are Morris and John Lackey, who won his with the Angels as a rookie, with the Red Sox as a journeyman, and with the Cubs as a crusty veteran.

-John Lackey, Jon Lester, and Madison Bumgarner, each with three world titles as starting pitchers, are the only three players on this list who were active in 2017.
+Lackey, Lester, and Bumgarner, each with three world titles as starting pitchers, are the only three players on this list who were active in 2019.
 Should any of them get another title, they’d join the select group of 15 hurlers who won as many as four titles as starting pitchers.
 And none of them have won a title with the Yankees.